simsong/stats_2010/recon.old/README.md

    STEP 4 - Solve the LP files and produce the microdata

+## Step 0 - Download the files

-0. Download the SF1 data from the Census Bureau's website http://www2.census.gov/ using the program `00_download_data.py`.
+Download the SF1 data from the Census Bureau's website http://www2.census.gov/ using the program `00_download_data.py`.
 This program does not parallelize, but it does check to see if the file you are trying to download has already been downloaded.

     python3 00_download_data.py --all

+## Step 1 - Extract the geography information

-1. Extract and lightly process the geography information from each SF1 file.
+Extract and lightly process the geography information from each SF1 file.
 (It's not clear why we don't use the the original geography files, but we don't.
 This may be changed before the final public release.)
 This is fast, so it is not parallelized.

     python3 01_make_geo_files.py --all

+## Step 2 - Create CSV files associated with each state

-2. Extract the summary level for STATE, COUNTY, TRACT, BLOCK_GRP, BLOCK, SUMLEVEL and LOGRECNO and a data frame with all of the SF1 measurements.
+Extract the summary level for STATE, COUNTY, TRACT, BLOCK_GRP, BLOCK, SUMLEVEL and LOGRECNO and a data frame with all of the SF1 measurements.
+This uses pandas and is **the current implementation is memory heavy,** especially for the larger states.
+(CA takes 100GB).
+The program is multithreaded using Python's multiprocessing module, which means that once each state is computed as a whole, each Census county is output. **This should be rewritten so that it is done county-by-county, which will be less efficient, but will not need nearly so much memory.**

-The time and memory that this process requires is proportional to the number of census tracts and blocks.
-We have provided two implementations:

-Pandas Implementation --- 02_pandas_build_state_stats.py.
-This implementation is single-threaded.
-It requires roughly 59GB of RAM to process TX and 49GB of RAM to process CA; other states take less.
-Time on our high-performance server is

 The file `$ROOT/{state_abbr}/completed_{state_abbr}_02` is created when each state is completed.
 (This would take less memory, and be faster, if a